-In the last post I explained how we can access the classic Azure Virtual Machines using Azure Service Management (ASM) APIs.
+In the last post, I explained how we can access the classic Azure Virtual Machines using Azure Service Management (ASM) APIs.

-In case you need a basic understanding of the difference between Azure Service Management deployment model and Azure Resource Manager deployment models then refer to my earlier post.
+In case you need a basic understanding of the difference between the Azure Service Management deployment model and Azure Resource Manager deployment models then refer to my earlier post.

 Step 1: Deploy a Resource VM in Azure

 For the sake of this post, I'll assume that you already have an Azure account and have deployed a resource VM (Virtual Machine based on the Resource Manager deployment model).

 You would need to use the new azure portal to deploy the resource VM.
 This resource VM would be part of a Resource Group.

 Now unlike, the classic VMs whereby a client certificate needs to be generated for user identity and authentication, for the ARM model, Azure Active Directory (AAD) is used for authentication and Role-based access control (RBAC).